Posts

 “The disturbed mass of air or water pushed aft (or fore when in reverse) by the propeller of an aircraft or propeller-driven watercraft.” wikipedia

 Prop wash can also have an impact on airport design and operations.
 According to a report by the National Aeronautics and Space Administration (NASA), airport planners should consider the effects of it when designing taxiways, runways, and other airport facilities.
-Additionally, the report recommends that airports implement measures to mitigate the effects of prop wash, such as using blast fences or other barriers to redirect the airflow.
+Additionally, the report recommends that airports implement measures to mitigate the effects of PW, such as using blast fences or other barriers to redirect the airflow.

 In conclusion, it is an important consideration in aviation, and pilots, airport planners, and other aviation professionals must take appropriate measures to manage its effects.